AlphaTheWalf/StarCitizenCompanion-Docs/PRIVACY_POLICY.md

 8. Contact Information
 For any questions, concerns, or requests related to this Privacy Policy or your data, please contact the Bot owner at:
 AlphaTheWalf@gmail.com

-Disclaimer:
-This Privacy Policy is intended for informational purposes only and does not constitute legal advice.
-For any concerns regarding your data privacy rights or legal obligations, please consult a legal professional.